-There are also other mortgage companies that are not authorised to issue covered bonds.
-They primarily issue ordinary unsecured senior bonds.
+Some mortgage companies are not authorised to issue covered bonds and primarily issue ordinary unsecured senior bonds.
 The number of these companies is limited in Norway and, with the exception of Kommunalbanken and Eksportfinans, they are relatively small.

 2.3.2.1 Kommunalbanken